elclandestin0/aframe-react-smart-contract-interaction/README.md

 # aframe-solidity-boilerplate
-Boilerplate project to combine AFrame and React with Solidity
+Smart contract interaction with AFrame and React